EHang Reports Third Quarter 2022 Unaudited Financial Results

 - Continued Flight Demonstrations in Asia and Europe

 GUANGZHOU, China, Dec.
-02, 2022 (GLOBE NEWSWIRE) -- EHang Holdings Limited (“EHang” or the “Company”) (Nasdaq: EH), the world’s leading autonomous aerial vehicle (“AAV”) technology platform company, today announced its unaudited financial results for the third quarter ended September 30, 2022.
+02, 2022 (GLOBE NEWSWIRE) -- EHang Holdings Limited ("EHang" or the "Company") EH, the world's leading autonomous aerial vehicle ("AAV") technology platform company, today announced its unaudited financial results for the third quarter ended September 30, 2022.

 Financial and Operational Highlights for the Third Quarter 2022